J. T. Realmuto: Personal life

-Realmuto married his wife, Alexis Taylor, on November 4, 2017.
+Realmuto is of Italian descent.
+He married his wife, Alexis Taylor, on November 4, 2017.
 The couple's first child, a daughter, was born on July 10, 2018, shortly before Realmuto's first All-Star appearance.
 Their second daughter was born on July 11, 2019.
+The Realmutos' first son was born in November 2021, with their second son being born in March 2023.

 During the baseball season, the Realmutos reside in Haddonfield, New Jersey; in the offseason, they have a house in Oklahoma City.
 Realmuto and his wife are Christians.

 Realmuto and his family are close friends with Bryce Harper, who was acquired by the Phillies around the same time as Realmuto.
 Harper began to admire Realmuto shortly after they were drafted, as the Marlins' rivals in the NL East were Harper's original team, the Washington Nationals.
 Realmuto is also friends with Milwaukee Brewers outfielder Christian Yelich, who was selected by the Marlins during the same draft as Realmuto.

 In 2019, Realmuto and pitcher Aaron Nola were selected as the Phillies representatives for Garth Brooks' "Home Plate Project", an organization designed to fight childhood hunger.
 Both players were unable to travel with the Phillies to Canada to play against the Toronto Blue Jays because they were unvaccinated.

+Realmuto is a member of the legendary Smith wrestling family from Oklahoma.
+His uncles include olympic gold winning wrestler John Smith (American wrestler), NCAA Champion Lee Roy Smith, and four-time NCAA champion Pat Smith (wrestler).
+His cousins are NCAA champions Matt and Chris Perry and NCAA All-American Joe Smith.